 Find a Doctor

-Dr. Ankita Patel is an Assistant Member of the Moffitt Cancer Center MMG Medical Oncology practice at Tampa General Hospital.
+Dr. Ankita Patel is an Assistant Member with Moffitt Medical Group in the Satellite and Community Oncology Department practicing at Tampa General Hospital and Moffitt international Plaza.
 Dr. Patel received her MBBS degree from Smt.
 N.H.L.
 Municipal Medical College in Ahmedabad, India.
 She completed an internal medicine residency at the University of Illinois College of Medicine.
 After completing her residency, she was employed at Hospital Physician Services of Central Alabama as a Hospitalist.
 Dr. Patel most recently completed a Hematology-Oncology Fellowship at the University of New Mexico.
 Dr. Patel’s clinical and research interests are in benign hematology (anemia, platelet disorders), medical oncology (CNS malignancies, GI malignancies) and malignant hematology (leukemia).